BjornL1/bankloan-calculator/README.md

 ####  Further Testing

 - Calculation field
-  - The form has been tested to ensure it would not enable calculation button if the bank loan is less than <10000 or the interest field is empty.
-It will display a message if the user tries to enter more than two decimals regardless of state for the bank loan field.
+  - The form has been tested to ensure it would not enable the calculation button if the bank loan is less than <10000 or the interest field is empty.
   - The clear button is working independently from input field values as intended, meaning it will clear the fields regardless of value.

 - Result: output testing
-  - The result is presented as intended, loans at the lower range and with high value of payoff years are displayed with red if the minimum requirements are not met whereas values passing minimum requirements are displayed with green and costs presented.
+  - The result is presented as intended, loans at the lower range and with too high value of payoff years are displayed with red if the minimum requirements (minimum 100 amortization per month) are not met, whereas values passing minimum requirements are displayed with green and costs presented.
 Re-calculation and new results can be generated without reloading the page.

 - Send result
 The name and email field was tested individually, the error message is shown for the name field regardless of the status for the email field and vice versa.
 The send result button is only enabled once both fields are valid, and if any field is changed before sending the mail, the button is set to disabled again.